 Varying Difficulty on the Front Side

 We finished with an easy blue run on the front side.
-We normally stay away from the front side, as it can get icy from the sun quickly but it was nice and snowy for the last run of the day!
-As you can see in this picture, we had many options going forward.
-Some were blue and others were green.
+We normally stay away from the front side, as it can get icy quickly from the sun but it was nice and snowy for the last run of the day!
+As you can see in this picture, we had many options to go downwards.
+Some were blue and others were green runs.
 It was nice to pick an easy blue for the end of the day as our legs were getting tired.
 You’ll also have to take one of these runs to reach your car, even if it does end up icy.

 Accommodations

-There are a variety of places to stay in Lake Louise and surroundings depending on your budget.
+There are a variety of places to stay in and around Lake Louise depending on your budget.

 Hi Lake Louise Hostel

 If you’re looking for cheaper accommodations, the Hi Lake Louise hostel offers dorms and rooms available for your convenience.
-Private rooms start at $145 and dorms start at $55.
+Private rooms start at $155 and dorms start at $58.
 Some private rooms have a shared washroom and you can get a private room with an ensuite washroom if you book early enough.
-It’s $10 extra but well worth the extra cost.
-They have a kitchen with amenities making it easy in the morning before heading downhill skiing to grab a quick bit to eat before heading up the hill.
+It’s an additional $15 but well worth the extra cost.
+They have kitchen amenities making it easy in the morning to grab a quick bite to eat before heading downhill skiing.

 Hotels in Lake Louise

-Hotels in and around Lake Louise offer a variety of prices with different amenities such as swimming pools.
-Depending on the one you choose, some have restaurants attached to them too.
+Hotels in and around Lake Louise offer a variety of prices with different amenities such as swimming pools and restaurants.
 I like choosing one that has a kitchenette to save some money.
-The hotels offer a quiet spot to unwind with your partner after a long day of ski.
-There are nearby restaurants too if you want to head out for a fancier meal after a day outside.
+The hotels offer a quiet spot to unwind with your partner after a long ski day.
 The Lake Louise Inn offers a wide variety of accommodations depending on what you’re looking for.
 I’ve stayed here quite a few times.

-Baker Creek, just outside of Lake Louise is a lovely place to stay as well.
+Baker Creek, just outside of Lake Louise is a lovely place to stay.
 They are nestled along Highway 1A in the middle of the mountains and forest.
 It’s a gorgeous site to see with the trees covered in snow in the winter.
-This accommodation is more pricey, starting at $400/night but if you’re lucky you’ll be able to pamper yourself like Kris and I did in a jacuzzi.
+This accommodation is more pricey, starting at $521/night but if you’re lucky you’ll be able to pamper yourself like Kris and I did in a jacuzzi.
 It’s an awesome way to finish the day!
-These two accommodations are wonderful as well!
+These two accommodations are wonderful to stay in for a couple’s getaway!

 Final Thoughts

-I hope this helps you figure out where you should start to have the best downhill ski day.
-There are many different options, depending on your skill level.
-The hill offers many different areas for you to ski.
+Excited to have an awesome day on the ski hill?
+There are many different run options, depending on your skill level.
+The hill offers many areas for you to ski.
 Most locations offer green, blue and black runs.
 Just keep in mind that the back bowl and west bowl are mostly dedicated to advanced skiers.
 Keep track of the weather, as this will drastically impact your day based on how much snow is on the hill.
 The more snow, the better!
 Grab money for ski-lift tickets and lunch at a restaurant and head out for the best downhill ski day!

 Additional Links